Bezmenny/copilot-workshop/README.md

 In this repository, you will find a series of small tasks designed to help you get hands-on experience with AI coding assistants like GitHub Copilot.
 Each task is designed to showcase a different aspect of how you could use AI coding assistants and provide you with a working knowledge of their capabilities.

-To get started, simply fork this repository to your own GitHub account and we can start working on the tasks in the [tasks](/tasks) directory.
+To get started, simply fork this repository to your own GitHub account and we can start working on the tasks.

 ## Contributing